harsh0701Xd/Extract-Transfrom-and-Load-ETL-GDP-Data/README.md

 ## Introduction

-In this practice project, we aim to create a complete ETL (Extract, Transform, Load) pipeline for accessing data from a website, processing it, and storing it in CSV format.
+In this practice project, we aim to create a ETL (Extract, Transform, Load) pipeline for accessing data from a website, processing it, and storing it in CSV format.
 The project scenario involves retrieving GDP data from a Wikipedia page and formatting it according to specific requirements.

 ### Project Overview